- Zlatni Rat, the Golden Horn beach

 Split is an amazing city, built in and around a Roman palace which was itself modified and enhanced by the Venetians when they owned Split.
 It's immediately behind the harbour so it's an easy day-trip from Bol.
 It is also great for shopping as it has a great array of local and international names to suit every pocket.
 See link for an excellent, regularly-updated guide.

-Bol was until recently the home of an event on the professional women's tennis tour, and the facilities are still of a superb standard (please see the Gallery section for photos).
+Bol is once again the home of a top womens' tennis tour event, held in late May.
 There are 26 clay tennis courts in a fabulous setting with mountains behind and the sea in front.
-The courts are owned by a German tennis school but are available to the general public at an official cost of 80 kuna for an hour (in reality we play for as long as we like until someone throws us off 3 hours later!).
+The courts are owned by a German tennis school but are available to the general public at an official cost of 100 kuna for an hour (in reality we play for as long as we like until someone throws us off 3 hours later!).

 Rent a Boat, Bike, Car etc